 Brokers that hold shares in street name for the benefit of their clients, banks, brokers and other nominees have the discretion to vote such shares on routine matters only.
 At the Annual Meeting, only the ratification of the appointment of our independent registered public accounting firm is considered a routine matter.
 Therefore, if you do not otherwise instruct your bank, broker or other nominee on how to vote your shares, your bank, broker or other nominee may vote your shares on this matter only.
-Your bank, broker or other nominee will not be able to vote your shares for the election of two Class I directors; the amendment to our 2016 Equity Incentive Plan; the amendment to our 2007 Employee Stock Purchase Plan; the advisory vote to approve the compensation of our named executive officers; or any other matters properly brought before the Annual Meeting without your specific instruction because these are not considered routine matters.
+Your bank, broker or other nominee will not be able to vote your shares for the election of three Class II directors; the amendment to our 2016 Equity Incentive Plan; the advisory vote to approve the compensation of our named executive officers; the advisory vote on the frequency of future advisory votes on the compensation of our named executive officers; or any other matters properly brought before the Annual Meeting without your specific instruction because these are not considered routine matters.
 A "broker non-vote" occurs when a broker or other nominee does not receive timely instructions from the beneficial owner and therefore cannot vote such shares on the matter.